 For example, if airbags failed to deploy when they should have, an attorney can investigate whether the manufacturer is responsible.
 If deployment caused injuries, your lawyer can include those in your claim.

-Either way, a car accident attorney can ensure your rights are protected every step of the way.
+Either way, a car crash lawyer in Los Angeles can ensure your rights are protected every step of the way.

 Don’t Face the Aftermath of a Crash Alone!
 Call Us Today!